- App to app calling

 - DTMF Support

 Client SDK In-App Voice is a part of the Vonage Voice API which amplifies the In-App Voice offering by enabling:

 - Call management

 - Text-to-speech messages in 23 languages

-The Android and iOS Client SDKs additionally offer:
+The Android and iOS Client SDKs offer additional capabilities, including:

 - Network Change Handling